 What is Gin

-Gin is a spirit that is distilled from cereals and flavored with juniper berries and coriander seeds.
-The main gin producing countries are England, Holland, Canada, and the USA.
+Gin is an Alcoholic drink that is distilled from cereals and flavored with juniper berries and coriander seeds.
+The main gin-producing countries are England, Holland, Canada, and the USA.

 Gin originated over three centuries ago in Holland when Franciscus de la Boe, professor of medicine at the Holland’s University of Leyden, mixed juniper berry and alcohol to cure kidney complaints.